2015-05-25

 Saffron Ice Cream

-In 1993, Steve Pope on rec.food.cooking mentioned this and it sounded interesting.
+In 1993, Steve Pope mentioned this on USENET group rec.food.cooking and it sounded interesting.
 We modified the basic French Vanilla ice cream recipe that came with our cheap ice cream maker, leaving out the vanilla so the saffron comes through.
 The amounts here just fit our maker.
 It’s made by Deni and cost about $40, and the same model Cuisinart sells for about twice that: it’s a metal bowl you chill in the freezer, and put it on a motor base that spins it under a lid that has a dasher paddle.
+Now that we live in Barcelona, we had to buy another machine because I missed this so much -- we have plenty of good ice cream here, but not saffron; it's a Duronic IM540 for 43€, with a top-mounted motor, which like the others, makes the pouring chute rather small for loading.

 We had saffron from Whole Foods -- overpriced, poorly packaged, but reasonably tasty.
 Next time we used the Spanish saffron we got from Penzey's.
 We haven’t yet tried very well priced stuff from saffron.com.
+In Barcelona, we can easily buy good quality saffron, even in our grocery store.

 I like to serve this drizzled with a thin thread of ancient honey we have had lurking in our pantry -- it’s dark and intensely flavored and for some reason really complements the saffron.
 Of course you have to age the honey for a decade or two first :-)